What Are the Chances of KE Holdings Inc. (BEKE) Stagnating? Here is the INSIGHT

 Sponsored

-As well, it is important to consider BEKE stock ratios such as price-to-sales, which is currently 2.32.Likewise, its price to free cash flow for the last twelve months stands at 20.15.
-BEKE’s price to book ratio for the most recent quarter was 2.07, resulting in an 2.77 price to cash per share for the period.
+Additionally, it is important to take into account BEKE stock ratios, including its price-to-sales ratio, which is 2.55 for the last tewlve months.Likewise, its price to free cash flow for the last twelve months stands at 39.39.
+BEKE’s price to book ratio for the most recent quarter was 2.24, resulting in an 3.00 price to cash per share for the period.

 How does KE Holdings Inc. (BEKE) stock rate among analysts?
 Buy, sell, or hold?